cmd430/TuneDB/README.md

 `music/` This returns the number of pages available to list 50 albums at a time (used for pagination etc)

-`music/:page` this retuns a list of 50 shows with metadata
+`music/:page` this retuns a list of 50 albums with metadata

 **Example**